Bishapur: Qal'eh Dokhtar

 On the peak of one of the southern mountains of Bishapur, near the Azhdahā Valley, is a castle known as the Qal'eh Dokhtar and the Fire Temple Tower.
 This castle was the city's fortification from which the entire city and its surroundings could be observed.

 There are theories about this fort.
 Some believe that this fort and the square stone above it were places where the bodies of the dead were placed so that birds could eat the flesh of the carcasses and remove filth and impurity from the earth, and the bones of the dead would decay over time.

-Some other experts believe that this tower was one of the towers used to send news by fire, examples of which also existed in Pasargadae, Persepolis, and Shush.
+Some other experts believe that this tower was one of the towers used to send news by fire, examples of which also existed in Pasargadae, Persepolis, and Susa.

 At the top of the tower there was an always-lit fire tower, through which messages were exchanged by fire.
 American archaeologist Alfred Feit has also described this castle as a type of watchtower and news transmitter.